bkuhlmann/dotfiles/README.md

-    gucca = Git Upstream Commit Count (all) - Answer upstream commit count since last pull for projects in current directory. gpua = Git Pull (all) - Pull new changes from remote branch for projects in current directory. galla = Git Add (all) - Apply file changes (including new files) for projects in current directory. gcfi = Git Commit Fix (interactive) - Select which commit to fix within current feature branch. gcff = Git Commit Fix (file) - Create commit fix for file (ignores previous fixups). gcfp = Git Commit Fix and Push - Create fixup commit, push, and copy URL to clipboard.
+    gucca = Git Upstream Commit Count (all) - Answer upstream commit count since last pull for projects in current directory. gpua = Git Pull (all) - Pull new changes from remote branch for projects in current directory. galla = Git Add (all) - Apply file changes (including new files) for projects in current directory. gcb = Git Commit Breakpoint - Create a breakpoint (empty) commit to denote related commits in a feature branch. gcfi = Git Commit Fix (interactive) - Select which commit to fix within current feature branch. gcff = Git Commit Fix (file) - Create commit fix for file (ignores previous fixups). gcfp = Git Commit Fix and Push - Create fixup commit, push, and copy URL to clipboard.